At a past product management event we hosted, a delegate jokingly asked:

-“What does the P in Product Management (PM) really stand for?”
+“What does the ‘P’ in Product Management (PM) really stand for?”

-The answer – “It really means People Management!”
+The answer?
+“It stands for People Management!”

 People Management